Tree Nut Allergy Diet

 General guidelines for tree nut allergy

 The key to an allergy-free diet is to avoid all foods or products containing the food to which you are allergic.
-A tree nut allergy is an abnormal response of the body to the proteins found in tree nuts.
-In order to avoid foods that contain tree nuts, it is important to read food labels.
+If you have an allergy to tree nuts, you will need to avoid foods that contain tree nuts.
+To prevent allergic reactions, it is necessary to read food labels.

 How to read a label for a tree nut-free diet